-Hurricane Norma has weakened slightly but remains a major storm off Mexico’s Pacific coast
+Hurricane Norma heads for Mexico’s Los Cabos resorts, as Tammy becomes hurricane in the Atlantic

 Norma was expected to continue weakening Friday as it neared land.

-Hurricane specialist John Cangialosi, with the U.S. National Hurricane Center, said the storm was expected to continue moving north into Saturday, but then slow to a crawl “and should be just kind of hanging out near the southern portion of the Baja California Peninsula.”
+National Hurricane Center specialist John Cangialosi said the storm was expected to continue moving north into Saturday but then slow to a crawl “and should be just kind of hanging out near the southern portion of the Baja California Peninsula.”

 The concerns, especially if the storm slowed rather than passing quickly, were significant winds and heavy rain, he said.

-In the Atlantic, Tropical Storm Tammy was 180 miles (290 kilometers) east-southeast of the Caribbean island of Martinique and was moving west-northwest at 7 mph (11 kph).
-Tammy had maximum sustained winds of 65 mph (100 kph).
-A hurricane watch was in effect for Guadeloupe where the storm is expected around Saturday.
+In the Atlantic, Hurricane Tammy was 170 miles (275 kilometers) east-southeast of the Caribbean island of Martinique and was moving west-northwest at 7 mph (11 kph).

+Tammy was expected to remain at hurricane strength as it moved toward the Leeward Islands through Saturday as it passes Guadeloupe, Antigua and Barbuda.
 Both Martinique and Guadeloupe are French overseas departments.

-Tammy was forecast to strengthen gradually as it moved toward the Leeward Islands this weekend and could reach hurricane strength by Saturday as it passes Guadeloupe, Antigua and Barbuda.

-Hurricane watches were also in effect for the islands of Antigua, Barbuda, Montserrat, St. Kitts, Nevis, St. Maarten, St. Martin and St. Barthelemy.

 Follow AP’s climate coverage at: https://apnews.com/hub/climate-and-environment